iamastic/CrowBox2.0/Journal/Entries/012 - Creating my First Crowbox.md

 ![final circuit]()

 Now that the components were installed, I placed the sliding lid as well as the perch rails into the box, and installed the rotor disc as well.
 Before closing the box, it was time to run a function test.

+### The Function Test
+The function test involved 4 checks.
+First, was to see how the box responds upon booting up.
+After uploading the crowbox software (obtained from their website) on to the arduino, I plugged it into a power source (wall socket).
+The test was to ensure that the servo spun the lid closed (starting from a fully open positon) in increments.
+Then the servo would spin back and forth, and it would end up in a fully open position.
+This, however, did not ocurr for my box.

+Here is what happened to my box: [Crowbox Stage 1 Failure](https://www.youtube.com/watch?v=lhO7J16TM84) This is the incorrect movement.
+Upon doing further research, I learnt that I purchased the wrong servo.